magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Max completed calls
 -------------------

-| How many calls you want to send.
-You need the above parameters active to control it.
+| Maximum amount of complete calls.
+You need to activate the field above to use this.